Taxing the 'Job Creators':

 consumer demand.
 If the masses in the population aren't buying, then there won't be any business

-that stable higher taxes will create more business confidence, in terms of creating jobs, than stable lower
+stable higher taxes will create more business confidence, in terms of creating jobs, than stable lower

 taxes.
 But that is the truth.
 Eliminating loopholes will create more stability than anything, because it levels

 the playing field.
-Businesses will quit scrambling around, paying expensive tax
+Businesses will quit scrambling around, paying expensive tax lawyers and accountants,

 So, you don't want to raise taxes on 'job creators'?
 Then quit demanding that the poor pay more taxes.